saguileran/MD-SCPI/Reports/README.md

 Create and execute the MD simulation steps for the MR-STR (Progesteron) system.

 Generate and plot the MC simulations.
 A cushion of 0.25 is used with a search_box of 20.

+To visualize the output files of the MC simulations import the ligand and protein PDBs to chimera and then use Tool/Surface-Binding Analysis and import the .inpcrd_mc.dat.gz file.

 ### Week 5